abbreviatedman/react-unit-03-intermediate-react/3d-routing/lesson/directions.md

 The next step in React Router is to define your routes.
 This is generally done at the top level of your application, such as in the `App` component, but can be done anywhere you want.

-Here is an example of how it's done in `App.js` file:
+Here is an example of how it's done in `App.jsx` file:

 ```jsx
 import { Route, Routes } from "react-router-dom";